Python-SIP/sip/sphinx/c_api.rst

     .. c:member:: PyObject *pm_class

         The class.
 (Python v2 only.)

+.. c:function:: sipNewUserTypeFunc sipSetNewUserTypeHandler(const sipTypeDef *td, sipNewUserTypeFunc handler)

+    .. versionadded:: 4.19

+    The allows a function to be specified that is called whenever a user defined sub-class of a C/C++ type is created (i.e. one implemented in Python).
+It is normalled called from a module's :directive:`%PostInitialisationCode`.
+It is provided as an alternative to providing a meta-type when the limited Python API is enabled.

+    :param td:
+        the :ref:`generated type object <ref-type-objects>` corresponding to the C/C++ type.
+    :param handler:
+        the function that is called whenever a user defined sub-class of the type is created.
+The function takes a single argument which is the :c:type:`sipWrapperType` of the user defined class.
+It returns an :c:type:`int` which is 0 if there was no error.
+A Python exception is raised and -1 returned if there was an error.
+    :return:
+        the previously installed handler.
+This allows handlers to be chained.

 .. c:function:: int sipParseResult(int *iserr, PyObject *method, PyObject *result, const char *format, ...)